fadiabdelrahim/Active-Directory/README.md

   <img src=images/Picture135.png>
 </p>

-Next go to Tools and select DHCP and setup our scope
+<div align="center">Next go to Tools and select DHCP and setup our scope</div>

 <p align="center">
   <img src=images/Picture136.png>
   <img src=images/Picture137.png>
 </p>

-The purpose of DHCP is allow client computers on the network to automatically get their IP addresses.
+<div align="center">The purpose of DHCP is allow client computers on the network to automatically get their IP addresses.
 Our scope will give IP addresses in this range 172.16.0.100-200.
 Go to our DHCP server and select the dc.mydomain.com.
 We notice they are both red which indicates they are down.
-Right click on IPv4 and select New Scope
+Right click on IPv4 and select New Scope</div>

 <p align="center"><img src=images/Picture138.png></p>
 <p align="center"><img src=images/Picture139.png></p>

-Next we will name the Scope as the IP address range 172.16.0.100-200
+<div align="center">Next we will name the Scope as the IP address range 172.16.0.100-200</div>

 <p align="center">
   <img src=images/Picture140.png>